-We can merge nodes sharing a prefix without affecting queries, if the value sets are identical.
+We can merge the nodes with a common prefix of keys without affecting queries, if the value sets are identical.

 If we keep merging the nodes, we get a (maximally) pruned de Bruijn graph, which behaves intuitively.

 key OUT BWT IN